 How many classes should you start with?
 When should you expand your portfolio?
 Multi-class applications, filing basis, and types of trademarks are all topics you should consider when developing a trademark portfolio for your business.
 Nobody better to help you in this scenario than a trademark attorney.

 As you can see, trademark classification is an important step in the overall process of protecting your brand.
-While it’s tempting to try and cover all your bases by applying for protection in as many classes as possible, a more strategic and coherent approach is likely to be more successful in the long run.
+While it’s tempting to try and cover all your bases by applying for protection in as many classes as possible, a more strategic and coherent approach will likely be more successful in the long run.
 If you have any further questions or would like to schedule a discovery call so that we can discuss your specific questions and needs, don’t hesitate to get in touch.
 Thanks for reading!

 DISCLAIMER: The information in this blog is not intended nor implied to be a substitute for professional legal deliberation, deposition, or procedure.
 All content, including text, graphics, images, and information, contained in this video is for general informational purposes only and does not replace a consultation with your attorney.